 Google.
 Apple.
 Microsoft.
 Facebook.
 Wal-Mart.
 Wondering what all these companies have in common?
 Aside from being some of America’s most successful brands, their founders were all between the ages of 20 and 26 when they were launched.
 College-aged entrepreneurs enjoy unprecedented benefits and support, making it the perfect time to test the waters of business ownership.
-Whether taking advantage of campus-based incubators or seeking advice from alumni entrepreneurs in residence, there will never be a time where more assistance or encouragement is so readily available.
+Whether taking advantage of entrepreneurship programs or seeking advice from alumni entrepreneurs in residence, there will never be a time where more assistance or encouragement is so readily available.
 Keep reading to learn about ideas for college businesses, tips for success, and what our expert has to say about being a young entrepreneur.

 College Business Startup Ideas